-Since Pzena's founding we have demonstrated a commitment to classic value investing: buying good businesses at low prices that are lagging their historically demonstrated, long-term earnings power.
+Since Pzena's founding, we have demonstrated a commitment to classic value investing: buying good businesses at low prices that are lagging their historically demonstrated, long-term earnings power.
 Through fundamental research, we seek to determine whether such earnings shortfalls are temporary or permanent.
 Each investment decision weighs risk and return by considering all issues material to a company's prospects.
-Among those, ESG issues can have a material impact on performance.
-If not effectively managed, ESG risks may drive unacceptably wide or asymmetric ranges of outcomes.
-On the flip side, remediation of ESG risks can narrow the range of possible outcomes.
+Among those, ESG issues can have a significant impact on performance.
+If not effectively managed, ESG risks may drive unacceptably wide or asymmetric ranges of outcomes; alternatively, remediation of ESG risks can narrow the range of possible outcomes.

 Our research team comprises industry analysts, portfolio managers, and the ESG team.
 We believe that true ESG integration is industry-analyst led; just as industry analysts bear primary responsibility for issue identification and investment due diligence, they also judge the materiality of ESG-related issues and their potential ramifications.
-The industry analyst also determines how to engage management, working closely with other members of the research team, including the ESG team.
-Our ESG team provides specialist support to the industry analyst and portfolio management team on companyspecific issues and material industry and thematic ESG issues that may cut across industries and portfolios.
+Industry analysts also determine how to engage management, working closely with other members of the research team, including the ESG team.

+Our ESG team provides specialist support to the industry analysts and portfolio management teams on company-specific issues and material industry and thematic ESG issues that may cut across industries and portfolios.

-In the following sections we provide a more detailed look at how we integrate ESG issues into each stage of our fundamental investment research process.
-While we have outlined this five-step process in the context of ESG issues, it would just as easily apply to any other material investment issue.
+In the following sections, we provide a more detailed look at how we integrate ESG issues into each stage of our fundamental investment research process.
+While we have outlined this five-step process in the context of ESG issues, it would as easily apply to any other material investment issue.